1995 32¢ Bringing Up Father

 Comic Strip Classics

 - Third sheet in the Classic Collection Series

 First Day Cities: Boca Raton, Florida

 Printing Method: Photogravure

-Bringing up Father was one of the most widely syndicated strips of the “Golden Age of Comics,” appearing at the height of its popularity in 500 newspapers in 20 languages in 71 countries.
-Today it remains one of the original comics published during the first fifty years that is still in syndication.
+This strip was one of the most widely syndicated strips of the “Golden Age of Comics,” appearing at the height of its popularity in 500 newspapers in 20 languages in 71 countries.